The New Oil

 iCloud’s Advanced Data Protection Program

 With the rollout of Apple’s Advanced Data Protection program, there are certainly those will ask if that’s an acceptable cloud storage solution.
 The short answer is “probably but I’m not a fan.”
-First of, the Advanced Data Protection program is proprietary, meaning that there is very little transparency into the security or implementation of the security.
+First off, the Advanced Data Protection program is proprietary, meaning that there is very little transparency into the security or implementation of the security.
 While I personally don’t believe that Apple would intentionally insert backdoors into the program, we have seen time and time again that big, complicated code like that can easily contain bugs, vulnerabilities, and other opportunities for improvement.
 Closing off the source code means it will take longer for those to be found and fixed, and in the meantime bad guys might find and exploit them.
 Furthermore, the Advanced Data Protection program locks you into the Apple ecosystem, which makes it harder for you to take your data to a new platform if you ever decide to in the future.
 I prefer open source solutions that are available on a wide variety of operating systems, giving you the agility to easily pivot for any reason and the assurance of transparency.
 That said, if you have tried the solutions above and they don’t work for you, then turning on Advanced Data Protection is certainly better than not using it.
-Be sure to read up on it first and know the limitations.
+Be sure to read up on it first and know the limitations, especially the importance of not forgetting your password or encryption keys.

 If you follow the steps on this page, you should have created secure, consistent backups that will protect you in the event of a lost, stolen, or damaged device, or even the dreaded ransomware.